Creating a website is a lot like buying a house. Pricing varies greatly and is affected by numerous factors.

-Determining the cost of an eCommerce site is not simple these days.
+Determining the cost of an eCommerce site or that of the sites of dropshipping stores is not simple these days.
 In this post I’ll provide some general guidelines which will help you set your expectations and budget appropriately before getting started with digital eCommerce.

 Note that numbers shared are in U.S. dollars and are primarily applicable to businesses operating in the United States.
 However, the same rules apply internationally and while specific amounts may differ, most expenses affect total budget calculations similarly regardless of location or currency.